 After spending 18 years in prison, Miri is released into a world she was never prepared for and back to friends and family who have moved on in their lives.
 Her town almost fully rejects her due to whatever crime she committed all those years ago, so finding new friends and a job looks like a formidable challenge for the ex-prisoner.

 The first series has been a BBC Three staple boxset for a long time, but now there’s a second and final series.
 Our hero Fleabag (played by the show’s writer, the wonderful Phoebe Waller-Bridge), has a lot of troubles in her life, but she is kind enough to share them with the viewer.
 With a complicated history with all her family members, and an even worse one with her friends and lovers, this is a dramatic comedy that can make you laugh and cry in quick succession.

 Glow Up: Britain's Next Make-Up Star

 Stacey Dooley presents a competition for young make up artists to get the chance to break into the profession.
 Through a series of creative and skill based challenges, the artists are tested, with each episode climaxing with a one-on-one between the two worst-performers.

 Eating with My Ex

-Credit: BBCIf you want Stacey Dooley, BBC Three is the channel for you.
+If you want Stacey Dooley, BBC Three is the channel for you.
 She investigates people shot by their neighbours!
-She investigates second chance sex offenders!
-She investigates sex in strange places, such as Turkey (Turkey the place, not turkey the fowl)!
-If there’s something out there that needs investigated, you can count on Dooley to investigate the ever loving stuff out of it.
-Don’t let the breezy girl next door persona fool you, though: it enables her to disarm her interviewees, gaining confidences other interviewers might not.
+She investigates extremism!
+She investigates sex and gender issues around the world!
+Don’t let the breezy girl next door persona fool you though, it enables her to disarm her interviewees, gaining confidences other interviewers might not.
 She’s one of the Beeb’s most-watched presenters and is well on her way to national treasure status.